ucd25-cosmos-thebackpropagators/ucd25-cosmos-thebackpropagators.github.io/content/project/index.md

 ---
 ## Question
 1. Based on the locations of previous fires, can we predict future locations of fires?
-2. Can we discover any relationship between the fire size and the fire's characteristics, such as how it was caused and build a model that can accurately predict a fire's class given its characteristics?
+2. Can we also predict the number of wildfires within a state given past information on the amount of wildfires?

 ---
 ## Data